krsticzoran/ai-buddy/README.md

 The project was primarily created to gain experience in React and practice using various React features such as useState, useEffect, useRef, useContext, useCallback, and React.memo.

 <br /><br />

-The app is built in React and Bootstrap.